LenTheDev/Authentication-Tutorial/README.md

 # Authentication-Tutorial

-Authentication Tutorial for Building Web applications (IS-218)
+Authentication Tutorial for Building Web Applications (IS-218)

 This is the [Tutorial](https://hackersandslackers.com/your-first-flask-application) used.